fillumina/xmi-to-jdl/README.md

 The complete graph is available for testing to validate it and can eventually be changed before producing the JDL.
 This must be done programmatically by adding specific code.
-There is a kind of pluggable way of acting on it.
+There is a kind of pluggable way of doing this.
 Testing a graph is a very good way to avoid mistakes in case of complex projects with many entities and relationships.